piqnt/planck.js/docs/pages/core-concepts.md

 #### Contact Constraint
 A special constraint designed to prevent penetration of rigid bodies and to simulate friction and restitution.
-You do not create contact constraints; they are created automatically by when two objects might collide.
+You do not create contact constraints; they are created automatically when two objects might collide.

 #### Joint
 This is a constraint used to hold two or more bodies together.
 There are several joint types implemented in the library: revolute, prismatic, distance, and more.